-For the month of October, the Rothko Chapel presents a meditation in the Baha'i tradition.
-Led by Abbas Mahvash of the Bahá'í Community of Houston, accompanied by Luke Slott, singer, songwriter and composer from Dublin, Ireland, this session will explore a Baha'i perspective on the purpose of religious practice through prayer and meditation.
-The meditation will also address individual and community healing after Harvey as a part of the Chapel's weekly Wednesday gathering series.
+For the month of October, the Rothko Chapel presented a meditation in the Baha'i tradition.
+Led by Abbas Mahvash of the Bahá'í Community of Houston, accompanied by Luke Slott, singer, songwriter and composer from Dublin, Ireland, this session explored a Baha'i perspective on the purpose of religious practice through prayer and meditation.
+The meditation also addressed individual and community healing after Harvey as a part of the Chapel's weekly Wednesday gathering series.

-Slott will perform songs and prayers, then participants will read and chant Baha'i scripture on prayer and meditation, discussing how these contemplative practices lead to individual and collective development.
-Mahvash will provide a reflection on these prayers, and consult on their practical implications for personal and societal advancement.
-The group will then practice Metta Bhavana, a Buddhist method that helps cultivate loving-kindness, to help put into practice inner and external transformation.
+Slott performed songs and prayers, then participants read Baha'i scripture on prayer and meditation, discussing how these contemplative practices lead to individual and collective development.
+Mahvash provided a reflection on these prayers, and consulted on their practical implications for personal and societal advancement.
+The group then practiced Metta Bhavana, a Buddhist method that helps cultivate loving-kindness, to help put into practice inner and external transformation.

 About the presenters: